Frequently Asked Questions

 • Firstly, many people who identify actively as JOCs are also Ashkenazi.
 “Ashkenazi” should not be used as a placeholder for “white,” just as “Sephardi” should never be used as a placeholder for “non-white.”
 However, many Jews, including a large percentage of Ashkenazi Jews, benefit from conditional whiteness.
 It’s real that a person who is Ashkenazi and often viewed as white can have racialized experiences (i.e. being “outed” as Jewish based on curly hair).
 Race is not objective, it’s all contextual.
 The context Ammud operates in is that some members of the American Jewish community are consistently more accepted in Jewish spaces than others and some face challenges of racism every day.

-• Courses are only open to JOCs and we currently have quarterly programs open to our Ally Circle and JOCs.
-Join the Ally Circle to be notified of programming open to all members.
+• Courses are only open to JOCs.
+Join the Ally Circle to be notified of future programming open to all members.

 • All programs at Ammud are donation based.
 We suggest donation amounts for most programs.
 Whether you are able to make a large donation, $18, or are not able to donate, we want to learn with you.